semarlabs/kubernetes-templates/kafka/README.md

 # Kafka template yaml
-kafka and zookeeper using docker image from bitnami
+kafka and zookeeper using docker image from bitnami.
+This template for local development.

 ### How to run:
 1. Deploy zookeeper